-Winter Stillness as the Body’s Deep Intelligence
+Winter Stillness & the Body’s Deep Intelligence

 Winter is often treated as something to endure—dark, slow, unproductive.
 We are taught to push through it, override it, and caffeinate our way past it.
-But from a Traditional Chinese Medicine perspective, winter is not a season to conquer.
+But from a Traditional Chinese Medicine (TCM) perspective, winter is not a season to conquer.
 It is a season to repair.

-At the heart of winter lies Water energy, governed by the Kidneys and Bladder.
-This is the most yin time of the year—a period designed for restoration, preservation, and deep listening.
-When we align with winter instead of resisting it, the body is given a rare opportunity: to replenish what has been quietly depleted.
+At the heart of winter lies the energetics of Water, expressed in several forms—fluid movement, deep storage, reflection, stillness, and preservation.
+In TCM, Water is governed by the Kidneys and Bladder, and winter is the most yin time of the year: a period designed for restoration, conservation, and deep listening.

 This is the essence of Yin repair.